 Transformation can be an uncomfortable experience for both business leaders and employees, especially when it requires rethinking existing business models or rapidly creating new products and services within new fields of expertise.
 When workplace environments are designed for specific job functions whose role in the business may change with time, they often fall short.

-Businesses today are heavily investing in human-centric design strategies that engage all staff with their vision in order to create new kinds of operational agility.
+Businesses today are heavily investing in human-centric design strategies that engage all staff with their vision in order to create new kinds of operational agility in their workplaces.
 Here, the mission-driven organisation has an advantage.

 Tamar Elkeles, Ph.D., Chief Talent Executive, Atlantic Bridge Capital.